Table of contents

 Do I need special clothes?

-No, nearly any sport or civilian clothes will do.
-Tops with sleeves are required (no tank tops, muscle shirts, racer-backs, camisoles or otherwise).
+Mostly no; nearly any sport or civilian clothes are acceptable.
+However, shoulders must be covered, so tops with sleeves are required (no tank tops, muscle shirts, racer-backs, camisoles and the like are allowed).

 Age Groups